nagireddymadhusudhan18/democratise_data/README.md

 3. youtube_eng_score.py - Python program application file for calculating the engagement score
 4. country-codes_csv.csv - Contains the country code mapping as input to youtube.search().list() API
 5. YT_engagement_score.ipynb - Jupyter file for ease of code expansion
+6. Youtube Eng score.drawio.pdf - Contains the flow daigram of the application program

 ## Input required for the program application

 1. Edit the list of Keywords in a keywords.xlsx file.